CarlSargunar/Umbraco-Docker/README.md

 # TODO Still

 - Make the Dockerfile for the Weather API simpler - the current default one is hard to read
+- Make the URL of the API call a configurable parameter : in homecontroller.cs

 ## To Clean up your images and re-build changes